Hear from College peer advisors about why they find it enjoyable and important to help incoming students adjust to Penn.

-College upperclass students apply to be peer advisors and are then selected and trained by the College Office.
-The peer advising program is coordinated by Dr. Niel McDowell in the College Office.
+Current College students who are not in their final year may apply to be peer advisors and are selected and trained by the College Office and Peer Managers.
+The peer advising program is coordinated by Chris Donovan and Jason Breyan in the College Office.

 Peer advisors provide the following kinds of assistance to first-year students:

 - Provide a student perspective on academic life in the College.